 Otsuka smiled and then motioned to the boy standing beside her, the one labelled 'Pebble' by Kiyomi.
 "This is Teru-kun.
 He'll be training in Konoha while you're here."

 It was difficult for Sakura to greet Teru with a straight face; the boy had a mane.
 His features were otherwise normal, dark red hair, a symmetrical face, light eyes...
 But around his neck was a thick, fluffy collar of what looked like fur.
 She could see the roots from where they started at the bottom of his neck.
 Perhaps it was the result of his clan having some sort of animal affiliation?

 "P-pleased to meet you, Teru," she greeted.
 How could he possibly survive in this heat, she thought.

 "Yo," was his curt response.

-A few more words and explanations were given, which Sakura studiously memorized, but all too soon her escort was preparing to leave and her situation suddenly started to weigh down on her.
+A few more words and explanations were given, which Sakura studiously memorized, but all too soon her escort was preparing to leave and the situation suddenly started to weigh down on her.
 She was in a foreign ninja village and about to say goodbye to her only allies that she would see for the next year.

 Despite having wanted to punch the man previously, Sakura was now sorely tempted to hug Yamato as he good-naturedly pet her head.
 His warm smile was somehow less annoying as he said goodbye, wishing her luck.